platformsh/platformsh-docs/sites/friday/src/get-started/stacks/wordpress.md

 ### `relationships:`
-The last change we need to make is to update the name used inside the application that represents our relationship to the Mariadb service.
+The last change we need to make is to update the name used inside the application that represents our relationship to the MariaDB service.
 In the Upsun configuration file, locate the `relationships:` property.
 Update the relationship for the database service to match the following:
 ```yaml
     relationships: